 Application for Educational Benefits form

+In order for Nutrition Services to process your application as quickly as possible, please fill out and submit the form online.
 Paper applications are also available at all the schools in the front office.
 Applications are available in English and Spanish.
-If you would like an application mailed to your house please call 651-621-6024.
+If you would like an application mailed to your house please call 651-621-6022.

 Frequently Asked Questions:

 Children in households participating in the Supplemental Nutrition Assistance Program (SNAP), Minnesota Family Investment Program (MFIP) or Food Distribution Program on Indian Reservations (FDPIR), and foster children can get free school meals without reporting household income.
 Enter a current case number on the Application for Education Benefits form.

 Also, children can get free or reduced-price school meals if their household income is within the maximum income shown for their household size on the instructions.
 Approval for school meal benefits is good for the school year.

 How will I find out the status of my application?

 You will receive a letter in the mail with the status of your application.
 Please keep this letter for your records.
 If your student qualifies for free or reduced meals you may receive a reduced rate for athletic fees, community programs and bussing.

 May I apply if someone in my household is not a U.S. citizen?